Helix Learning launches the BMC Helix Digital Workplace 23.x: Fundamentals Administering for Advanced License ILT Course!!

 IMS environments move fast.
 Waiting for issues to grow into outages is not an option.

 Together with BMC AMI Assistant, these findings are explained in plain language.
-Teams also receive guided next steps to help reduce MTTD and MTTR.
+Teams also receive guided next steps to help reduce MTTD (Mean Time to Detect) and MTTR (Mean Time to Resolve).
 This early insight helps stabilize workloads sooner and avoid reactive troubleshooting or expensive emergency capacity purchases.

 This is especially helpful for IMS DBAs and support teams who need faster anomaly detection and root cause analysis without digging through multiple tools.